farincyntiya/SQL-Practice/README.md

 # SQL Practices

-Special thanks to [Data with Danny](https://www.datawithdanny.com/) for the SQL case studies!✨
+Special thanks to [Data with Danny](https://www.datawithdanny.com/) for the SQL case studies! ✨

+I used [MySQL Workbench](https://www.mysql.com/products/workbench/) to solve the case studies 💻

 The SQL challenge can be found on the website **[#8WeekSQLChallenge](https://8weeksqlchallenge.com)**